[AWS Beginners] Learn Amazon EC2 in 5 minutes!

 EBS snapshots are stored in S3, so S3 charges will be incurred for the period the snapshot is kept

-[AWS Beginners] A quick guide!
+[For AWS Beginners] A Simple Explanation!
 What is Amazon S3?

 Snapshots are often taken as backups when updating software or the operating system so that they can be quickly restored if something goes wrong, but in AWS they are also used to create custom AMIs